 You can use whatever pasta shape you have and that you like.
 My go-to for this recipe and other thick sauces, are fusilli.
 The screw shape is perfect for nestlening pesto in it.
 I also often use penne, which is good, but not as amazing.
 Sometimes you get the pesto inside the tube shape of the penne, although not always.

 My mom often uses the farfalle, and I quite like that as well.
-We have never used spaghetti or linguine, but I don’t see why not.
+I use farfalle in this creamy spring pasta with peas.
+We have never used spaghetti or linguine, but I don't see why not.
 Go with whatever you have and you should be fine.

 I honestly use store bought pesto for this recipe.
 Use your favorite kind, you don't need to buy the most expensive ones, just one you personally like.
 If you have anything leftover, use them in this pesto eggs green shakshuka for breakfast.